TarzanRoboticsMan/MKS21X-FinalProject/README.md

 Izzy, 1/7:
   Got a working dictionary class that quickly stores all the words in an ArrayList and then can accurately tell whether or not a word is a real word or not using isWord.
 I also added a main method for testing to ensure everything works.

+Coby, 1/7:
+  Figured out how to use scanner (findWithinHorizon) to search through dictionary, began coding driver to compare times with our homebrew word finding algorithm.

+Coby, 1/8:
+  Determined maximum words for one first letter of the dict.
+It's 7265, for the letter S